How it all began

 After much research, investigating and meetings, we began a partnership with Hungry For Life (HFL) in July of 2013.
 Areas where we had previous gaps with lack of experience or personnel, have been met through HFL. (http://www.hungryforlife.org/) God it seems was girding us up and positioning us for even more growth.

-Today all YFT projects are facilitated through Hungry For Life.
-Silas and I are living in Kenya with our son Ephraim (6yrs) and have become the “field partners” with HFL, who facilitate the initiatives of YFT.
+Today all YFT projects are facilitated through Hungry For Life as YFT begins the process of applying to becoming a charitable organization.
+Silas and I are staying in Kenya with our son Ephraim and have become the “field partners” with HFL, who facilitate the initiatives of YFT.
 As a family, we are also partnered with an organization called The Great Commission Foundation (http://tgcfcanada.org/ that is able to be an umbrella of accountability for us and provide tax receipts for Canadians partnering with us financially, as a missionary family serving in Kenya.
 We began fundraising for our family needs in July of 2013 to enable us to continue our work unhindered, in Kenya.

 We oversee the above projects in Yogo and Seje villages.
 In Yogo our farms have grown to 12 acres, 8 of which are fully irrigated.
 This has allowed us to harvest throughout the entire year.
-Our school in Yogo, currently goes to class 4 (or grade 4) with 140 children and grows a grade each year, as we intake new students in January.
+Our school in Yogo, currently goes to class 7 with 260 children and grows a grade each year, as we intake new students in January.

-In Seje, our school has 76 students and goes up to class 2 (grade 2).
+In Seje, our school has 140 students and goes up to class 5.
 Our children there are also fed two meals a day and in both villages our children are preforming well above the national average.
-Some farming has begun in Seje but we are excited about the animal husbandry that will begin in New Year for both communities, in order for them to become self-sustainable.
+We have also begun some farming in Seje but are limited because we are unable to irrigate due to lack of water and resources but we are hoping that will change in the near future.

 YFT continues to grow as both individuals and corporate organizations partner with us.
-It has been noted by international agencies and governmental officials in Kenya, that for a third world county, we have experienced unprecedented growth in just 5 short years.
+It has been noted by international agencies and governmental officials in Kenya, that for a third world county, we have experienced unprecedented growth.
 We recognize that our success has been primarily due to knowing and working in unity with trusted people on the ground both in Kenya and Canada, and also through the generosity of many partners.
-We count ourselves truly blessed be a part of such endeavors!
+We count ourselves truly blessed be a part of such endeavours!

 Please check out our unique symbiotic relationship between our school and farming in Yogo, supporting the lives of the most destitute orphans and families in the region.
 You’re welcome to visit our partners at the following addresses and to learn more about what we all do.